Stuycs-K/finalprojectapcs-4-jack-galen-chen-raymond/DEVLOG-Raymond.md

 ### 2025-06-08 - Adding feature to click on the graph and display point
 ~1 hr - Implemented clicking on the graph to allow points on the graph to be displayed

+I believe this document accurately reflects the contributions of my teammate. ~Galen Jack